Bobby Rainey: College career

-Stats
+Statistics

 School records

 Rainey holds school records for WKU in rushing yards in a season (1,695) and rushing yards in a career (4,523).
 He is just the eighth FBS player since 2000 to rack up back-to-back 1,500-yard seasons.
 That list includes LaDainian Tomlinson (TCU), Ray Rice (Rutgers), Steven Jackson (Oregon State), DeAngelo Williams (Memphis), and Darren McFadden (Arkansas).

 Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

 Rainey signed with the Baltimore Ravens as an undrafted free agent.
 On September 10, 2012, he was released.
 On September 12, 2012, he was re-signed to the practice squad and became practice squad captain.
 On October 16, 2012, he was promoted to the active roster after the team placed Lardarius Webb on injured reserve.
 Rainey never made it on the active gameday roster during the 2012 season.
 On November 13, 2012, he was placed on injured reserve due to a knee injury.
 Rainey earned a Super Bowl ring when the Ravens defeated the San Francisco 49ers in Super Bowl XLVII.

 On August 31, 2013, he was released by the Ravens.